hypergraphql/hypergraphql/sources/documentation.md

 ```
 @service(id:"dbpedia-sparql")
 ```
 which inform the instance from which service the data for given type/field should be fetched.
 The `id` must correspond to those declared in the `services` section of the configuration file.
 Currently, only one service can be associated with each type and field.
-Types annotated with a service id are automatically made quereable, i.e., the HyperGraphQL instance automatically exposes two query fields named: `TypeName_GET` and `TypeName_GET_BY_ID`, e.g.: `Person_GET` and `Person_GET_BY_ID`.
+Types annotated with a service id are automatically made queryable, i.e., the HyperGraphQL instance automatically exposes two query fields named: `TypeName_GET` and `TypeName_GET_BY_ID`, e.g.: `Person_GET` and `Person_GET_BY_ID`.
 Query fields of type `*_GET` are parametrised with arguments `limit:Int` and `offset:Int`, while those of type `*_GET_BY_ID` with the argument `uris:[String]` (see: the [Demo](/demo) section for examples).
 Annotation of selected types in the schema (and only types) can be skipped.
-In such cases the type will not become quereable.
+In such cases the type will not become queryable.

 The `Query` type of the type is generated automatically by the service.
 Additional fields and arguments that are introduced automatically are:
 - `_id:String` field, attached to each type in the schema, returning the URI of the resource;